Why Uptime Monitors Miss Real Outages (And How to Catch Them)

 These are not theoretical edge cases.
 These are the outages that generate support tickets, lose revenue, and erode trust.
-All five will sail right past a standard HTTP monitor.
+All six will sail right past a standard HTTP monitor.

 1. Login form renders but authentication is broken